 Store the Human Embryonic Kidney (HEK) 293 cells in liquid nitrogen.
 Perform fast thawing at 37 ˚C water bath before plating.

-Add 1 mL of basement membrane matrix solution in cell culture media to a cell culture dish and incubate (5% CO2) at 37 ˚C for 1 h.
-Aspirate the solution and wash the dish with cell culture media.
+Add 1 mL of basement membrane matrix solution in cell culture media to each cell sample dish and incubate (5% CO2) at 37 ˚C for 1 h.
+Aspirate the solution and wash the dishes with cell culture media.
 Plate the required number of HEK 293 cells (e.g., 100,000 cells per 35 mm dish) and add 2 mL of cell culture media.
 Then, incubate (5% CO2) the cells at 37 ˚C for 48 h.

-After 48 h, add 2 µL of a fluorescent microtubule cytoskeleton dye (concentration of 1X) to each cell culture dish and incubate for 30 min.
+After 48 h, add 2 µL of a fluorescent microtubule cytoskeleton dye (concentration of 1X) to each cell sample dish and incubate for 30 min.
 Aspirate the solution containing the dye, wash the cells 3x with PBS, and add 2 mL of cell culture media.

-Add 1 µL of plasma membrane dye (concentration of 10 µM) to the media and incubate for 30 minutes.
+Add 1 µL of plasma membrane dye (concentration of 10 µM) to the sample dishes and incubate for 30 minutes.
 Wash the solution containing the dye 3x with PBS and add 2 mL of cell culture media.

-Counterstain the nucleus by adding 1 µL of a nucleic acid dye (concentration of 10 µM) solution to the media and incubate for 30 minutes.
+Counterstain the nucleus by adding 1 µL of a nucleic acid dye (concentration of 10 µM) solution to the sample dishes and incubate for 30 minutes.
 Wash the solution containing the dye 3x with PBS and add 2 mL of culture media.

 AFM Procedure